 Enemies are too easy, and Desmond’s biggest enemy is his own father, who saw him for what he is, a failure.
 That part kinda reminds me of Assassin’s Creed games.
 Desmond, hated by his father for choosing a different job, than what has been chosen for him, trying to prove his father wrong, he starts to work for the other side.
 The story is exactly the same.

-All in all, the game has crude language, good music, awful voiceover, bad graphics that are on PS3 levels on high end PC’s, very bad optimization for high end PC’s.
+All in all, the game has crude language, good music, awful voiceover, bad graphics that are on PS3 levels on high-end PC’s, very bad optimization for high-end PC’s.
 I might say one thing, the game was made in Unreal engine, but it does not do it any justice.
 Almost all elements used in the game look to be free assets, with bad graphics.
 The game has so many elements that are in 2D, for no particular reason (fire in the fireplace, rain, water, particle effects, light, and some squiggly lines here and there).

-This has definitely been the worst game I have played this year but that doesn’t need to discourage you from trying this game.
+Devil’s Hunt has definitely been the worst game I have played this year but that doesn’t need to discourage you from trying this game.
 Who knows maybe you would take a liking to it.